 KUKA pursues a conservative financing policy with a balanced funding portfolio.
-This is essentially based on the promissory note loans issued in 2015 and 2018 with staggered maturities up to 2023, on a syndicated loan refinanced in 2018 with a term until 2025 and providing cash credit facilities and guarantee lines, and on an inter-company loan concluded with Midea in December 2019, also with a term until 2025.
+This is essentially based on the promissory note loans issued in 2015 and 2018 with staggered maturities up to 2023, on an inter-company loan concluded with Midea in December 2019 with a term until 2025, and on a syndicated loan refinanced in 2018 with a term until 2025 and providing cash credit facilities and guarantee lines.
 Two standard financial covenants (leverage and interest coverage ratio) have been agreed for the syndicated loan.
 KUKA monitors adherence to these covenants based both on the current figures and on planning.
-The covenants were complied with throughout fiscal 2019.
-As at December 31, 2019, both covenants were well within the contractually defined limits.
+The covenants were complied with throughout fiscal 2020.
+As at December 31, 2020, both covenants were well within the contractually defined limits.
 Beyond these financing agreements, additional financing options are available to KUKA within the terms of factoring framework agreements.
-Comprehensive details of the financing instruments and the extent to which the agreed credit lines have been utilized can be found in the notes to the annual financial statements, in the section "Financial liabilities/Financing" (from page 102 onwards).
+Comprehensive details of the financing instruments and the extent to which the agreed credit lines have been utilized can be found in the notes to the annual financial statements, in the section "Financial liabilities / Financing".

 KUKA hedges the interest rate and exchange rate risks from operations and financial transactions with financial derivatives.
 Transactions in financial derivatives are exclusively entered into for hedging purposes, i.e. always with reference to and for hedging underlying transactions.
 Whenever possible, KUKA AG is the central hedging partner of the Group companies, and it in turn hedges the Group's risks by concluding appropriate hedging transactions with banks.
 Internal guidelines govern the use of derivatives, which are subject to continuous internal risk monitoring.
-For a more precise description of our risk management objectives and the methods employed please refer to the notes on financial risk management and financial derivatives, starting on page 104.
+For a more precise description of our risk management objectives and the methods employed please refer to the notes on financial risk management and financial derivatives.